rei/rei-cedar-docs/docs/components/filmstrip/README.md

 These instructions will take you through three stages of filmstrip development.
 These stages are:

-1. Development of a simple filmstrip with an overflow container
+Stage 1.
+Development of a simple filmstrip with an overflow container

-2. Enhancing the simple filmstrip to address accessibility and performance issues
+Stage 2.
+Enhancing the simple filmstrip to address accessibility and performance issues

-3. Extending and some refactoring of the filmstrip to include interactive controls
+Stage 3.
+Extending and light refactoring of the filmstrip to include interactive controls

 ### Stage 1: Developing a simple filmstrip